Terry McLaurin Player Prop Bets for NFL Week 13 | Washington vs. Las Vegas 12/5/2021

 Recent Performances

-- In last week's outing against the Seahawks, McLaurin was targeted seven times, totaling 51 yards on four receptions.
+- In last week's game against the Seahawks, McLaurin was targeted seven times and racked up four catches for 51 yards.

+- During his last three games, McLaurin has caught 15 passes on 22 targets for 213 yards and one touchdown, averaging 71.0 yards per game.

 McLaurin's Washington Teammates